USFCA-MSDS/MSDS-631/README.md

 Please ensure that your Jupyter notebook is well-documented and organized, making it easy for others to understand and reproduce your work.
 The total grade for the project is out of 30% of your final course grade.

+## Task3 : Recorded presentation (10%)

+The recorded presentation contributes 10% to your overall course grade.
+You will be required to deliver a presentation, recorded in video format, where you showcase and explain your project, including its objectives, methodology, results, and conclusions.
+This should not exceed 10 minutes and should be presented  by all team members.​

 # Deep Learning Project Ideas